Battle of Echoee: Aftermath

 The failure to relieve Fort Loudon forced the garrison to surrender.
 The Cherokee allowed Captain Demeré and the garrison to retain their arms and enough ammunition to make the trip back to the South Carolina colony, provided they left the remaining arms and stores of ammunition to the Cherokee led by Ostenaco.
 The garrison marched out of the fort on August 9, with a Cherokee escort.
 When the Cherokee entered the fort, they found 10 bags of powder and ball buried, and the cannon and small arms thrown in the river to prevent their use.
 Angered by the broken agreement, the Cherokee went after the garrison.
 The next morning the escort had drifted off, and the garrison was attacked in the woods by perhaps 700 Indians.
 Some 22 soldiers, roughly equal to the number of Cherokee chief hostages killed at Fort Prince George, and 3 civilians were killed, and 120 taken prisoner.
 Residents of Charleston were panicked when they learned of these events.
 The British and Cherokee made a truce of six months, but failed to agree on peace.

-After a difficult winter, due to the loss of the Lower Towns' harvest and shortage of ammunition for hunting, as well as disease, Cherokee morale still remained high.
-But, Amherst had determined to launch a greater invasion of the Cherokee lands "to chastise the Cherokees [and] reduce them to the absolute necessity of suing for pardon,".
+After a difficult winter, despite the loss of the Lower Towns' harvest and a shortage of ammunition for hunting, as well as disease, Cherokee morale still remained high.
+But, Amherst had determined to launch a greater invasion of the Cherokee lands "to chastise the Cherokees [and] reduce them to the absolute necessity of suing for pardon".
 James Grant commanded more regulars: the 1st, 17th and 22nd Regiments, a war-party of Mohawk and Stockbridge Indian scouts, Catawba and Chickasaw warriors; a large number of provincials under Colonel Middleton, and rangers.
 The provincials included men who would gain fame during the American Revolution: William Moultrie, Charles Cotesworth Pinckney, and Francis Marion (known as the Swamp Fox).
 Grant's force was more than 2,800 strong.
 They were prepared for an extended campaign in the mountain and forest terrain, having a supply train a mile long, made up of 600 packhorses carrying a month's provisions, and a large herd of cattle managed by a few score enslaved African Americans.

 Grant encountered 1,000 Cherokee warriors on June 10, 1761, near the site of the previous battle of Echoee.
 The Indians again ambushed the column, and concentrated on killing the pack animals.
 After six hours of long-range skirmishing, the Cherokee exhausted their limited ammunition and withdrew.
 Grant's force attacked and burned the fifteen Middle Towns, and all their crops.
 Grant expressly ordered the troops to summarily execute any Indian man, woman or child they captured.
 Although, by July, Grant had marched his men to exhaustion, and had 300 too sick to walk, he had wrecked the Cherokee economy.
 Some 4,000 residents of the Middle Towns were left homeless and starving.
 In August 1761 the Cherokee sued for peace.
 As a result of the war, Cherokee warrior strength, estimated at 5,000 before the war in 1739, was reduced by battle, smallpox and starvation to 2,300.